pagrumiaux/timbre-morpher/README.md

 Timbre Morpher encodes audio into a continuous latent space using a variational autoencoder.
 By linearly interpolating between latent representations, we generate smooth transitions between different timbres.

+**Note:** The quality of the morphed output depends entirely on the underlying model's ability to reconstruct your audio.
+Pretrained models work best with audio similar to their training data.
+For optimal results, use a model trained on audio from the same domain as your source and target files.

 ```
 ┌──────────┐     ┌─────────┐     ┌─────────┐     ┌─────────┐     ┌──────────┐
 │  Source  │────▶│ Encoder │────▶│  Latent │────▶│ Decoder │────▶│ Morphed  │